Yindjibarndi have Law, strong Law. Our Law was given to us in the Ngurra Nyujunggamu.

 Our ancestral Birdarra Law remains central to our identity as Yindjibarndi.

-Yindjibarndi believe that our Law was given to teach us how to live a well-ordered disciplined life in which we take responsibility for ourselves, our families, ourand all creation.
+Yindjibarndi believe that our Law was given to teach us how to live a well-ordered disciplined life in which we take responsibility for ourselves, our families, our Ngurra and all creation.
 For all of us, our Law is carried in our language and held in our selves.

-It is governed by ourrelationships and our commitment to our and all living things, and underpinned by our Nyinyart values of mutual support.
+It is governed by our Galharra relationships and our commitment to our Ngurra and all living things, and underpinned by our Nyinyart values of mutual support.

-Our Yindjibarndiholds many ancient Law Grounds where for 60,000 years our families gathered in the summer time every year to put our young men through the Law.
+Our Yindjibarndi Ngurra holds many ancient Law Grounds where for 60,000 years our families gathered in the summer time every year to put our young men through the Law.
 These Law Grounds where large numbers gathered and camped each year, remain deeply significant places in our world even though we no longer gather where our Old People carried out our Law.

-After we were sacked from the pastoral stations on our Yindjibarndi tableland, our Elders held Law Ceremonies on the Roebourne Reserve.
+After we were sacked from the pastoral stations on our Yindjibarndi tableland Ngurra, our Elders held Law Ceremonies on the Roebourne Reserve.

 For the past 30 years, the Birdarra Law Ceremony has been held at the Woodbrook Law Ground near Roebourne.